Platform Launching Q1 2026

 Energy Ombudsman registered

-ADR access is already in place so customers have formal escalation channels today via the Energy Ombudsman.
+ADR access is already in place so customers have formal escalation channels today.

 Ofgem registration playbook

 Our compliance documentation and process controls are ready.
-We will apply as soon as Ofgem opens the register.
+We'll apply as soon as Ofgem opens the register.

 Technology-first operations